 Her imagery alludes to both encounters in nature and specific plants.
 Integrating color temperature, geometry, and emergent patterns on the canvas, she mimics botanical sensory capabilities such as bending toward light and detecting colors by the length of their electromagnetic waves.
 Her work begins with a walk in the forest where she sketches a cinematic encounter.
 In her studio, she makes a series of drawings and small paintings based on that experience.
 From there, she produces large canvases in oil paint.

 Influenced by contemporary scientists and scholars such as David Chamovitz (What a Plant Knows), Michael Marder (The Philosophy of Vegetal Life), Hope Jahren (Lab Girl), Peter Wohlleben (The Hidden Life of Trees), she uses painting as a platform for ideas.
 Turner draws additional inspiration from writings by Joseph Campbell, Rachel Carson, Wendell Berry, Gary Snyder and John Muir.
 She strikes a decidedly hopeful chord regarding the Anthropocene, the current epoch in which human activity has spurned mass extinctions of plant and animal species, pollution and other lasting impacts.
 Turner asserts that wonderment may serve as a guide for survival during this precarious time.

 Turner lives and works in Brooklyn.
-She graduates with an MFA at the School of the Art Institute of Chicago in summer of 2017.
-Previously, she attended New York Studio School for Drawing, Painting, and Sculpture after having earned her BA from University of Vermont.
+She earned an MFA from the School of the Art Institute of Chicago in 2017.
+She had her first solo show in Manhattan this past Spring plus a group show in the Lower East Side at Lichtundfire Gallery.
+Past group shows have been alongside Pat Steir, April Gornik, Jennifer Bartlett, and Julian Schnabel.
 Her paintings have been exhibited in New York, Chicago, Memphis, and California.